EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ### Information disclosure
 Disclosure relates to attribution of sensitive information to a respondent (an individual or organization) There is disclosure when:
 - a respondent is identified from released data (**identity disclosure**);
 - sensitive information about a respondent is revealed through the released data (**attribute disclosure**);
 - the released data make it possible to determine the value of some characteristic of a respondent even if no released record refers to the respondent (**inferential disclosure**).

 #### Identity disclosure
 It occurs if a third party can identify a respondent from the released data.
 Revealing that an individual is a respondent in a data collection may or may not violate confidentiality requirements.<br />
-In macrodata, revealing identity is generally not a problem, unless the identification leads to divulging confidential information (attribute disclosure)
+In macrodata, revealing identity is generally not a problem, unless the identification leads to divulging confidential information (attribute disclosure).
 In microdata, identification is generally regarded as a problem, since microdata records are detailed; identity disclosure usually implies also attribute disclosure.

 ----------------------------------------------------------------